Sp33d-Pow3r/python/README.md

 # python
-This is where I can get feedback on my pythin projects
+This is where I can get feedback on my python projects I have just started coding with python